 Sexy Dewi Persik

-April 7th, 2008, in Opinion, by Ross
+Apr 7th, 2008, in News, Opinion, by

 Ross urges readers to support sexy dangdut singer Dewi Persik.